josh-hs-ko/Thesis/README.md

 #### Thesis.Refinement.Category
 Families of refinements form a category `FRef`.

-#### Thesis.Refinement.Isomorphism
-A sufficient condition for establishing an isomorphism between the two types related by a refinement.

 #### Thesis.Description
 Definition of datatype descriptions, i.e., a universe for functors on families of sets.
 Datatype-generic fold and induction are defined on top of descriptions.